ejamesc/orgtop/README.md

   coreteam_email: "coreteam_email"
   prompt_time: "this week monday 7:30" # chronic parseable date time
   digest_time: "this week monday 21:00"
+  username: "A username for login"
+  token: "A long random string of numbers and letters"
+  password: "A password for login"

 production:
   mysql_user: "mysql_user"